 Drinking coffee has been associated with a lower risk of death in prospective observational studies, especially in people with type 2 diabetes.

 Coffee isn’t just black water.

 Many of the nutrients in the coffee beans do make it into the final drink, which actually contains a decent amount of vitamins and minerals.

-But this isn't all.
-Coffee also contains a massive amount of antioxidants.
+But that’s not all.
+Coffee also contains massive amounts of antioxidants.

-Bottom Line: Coffee contains a decent amount of several vitamins and minerals.
-It is also the biggest source of antioxidants in the modern diet.
+Coffee contains a decent amount of several vitamins and minerals.
+It is also one of the biggest sources of antioxidants in the modern diet.

-Even though coffee in moderate amounts is good for you, drinking way too much of it can still be harmful.
+Even though moderate amounts of coffee are good for you, drinking way too much of it can still be harmful.

-I'd also like to point out that many of the studies above were epidemiological in nature.
-Such studies can only show association, they can not prove that coffee caused the effects.
+Also, keep in mind that some of the evidence is not strong.
+Many of the above studies were observational in nature.
+Such studies can only show association, but cannot prove that coffee caused the benefits.

-If anything, coffee may literally be the healthiest beverage on the planet.
+But in the end, one thing holds true: coffee may just be the healthiest beverage on the planet.